-1. The National Health Commission is urged to
+- 1. The National Health Commission is urged to - 1.1 Announce the control of alcoholic beverage consumption as a national as well as local agenda and ask the Cabinet and the Decentralization Committee to implement their authorized and responsible tasks. - 1.2 Strengthen mechanisms on the control of alcoholic beverage consumption as follows:

-- 1.1 Announce the control of alcoholic beverage consumption as a national as well as local agenda and ask the Cabinet and the Decentralization Committee to inform local government organizations of the matter accordingly, - 1.2 Strengthen the mechanisms of the control of alcoholic beverage consumption as follows: - 1) To bring to pass a widely participatory process in which a national strategic plan and policy for alcohol is developed within one year and submit it to the Second National Health Assembly for adoption.
+1) To bring to pass a widely participatory process in which a national strategic plan and policy for alcohol is developed within one year and submit it to the Second National Health Assembly for adoption.
 The activities conducted shall be based on technical knowledge and support the work of the National Alcoholic Beverage Policy Committee.

-- 2) To support mechanisms for cooperation created by public agencies responsible for handling alcoholic beverage problems to ensure that any development measure and policy that affects or may affect problems driving from alcoholic beverage issues, including trade negotiation, shall focus solely on controlling the problem and/or shall not be used as the condition for and/or obstacle to the control of the problem, e.g. in the signing of a "Memorandum of Understanding" between national and local agencies. - 2.
-All State agencies, academia, professional organizations, the private sector, and civil societies at every level and member partners of the National Health Assembly are urged to actively participate in the process of developing the strategy.
+2) To support mechanisms for cooperation created by public agencies responsible for handling alcoholic beverage problems to ensure that any development measure and policy that affects or may affect problems driving from alcoholic beverage issues, including trade negotiation, shall focus solely on controlling the problem and/or shall not be used as the condition for and/or obstacle to the control of the problem, e.g. in the signing of a "Memorandum of Understanding" between national and local agencies.